taohou01/zzup/README.md

 generates an output file `sample_in_d_3_t_1_5_vines.txt`.

-As in `[1]`, the vineyard specified in output file consists of 2D points (birth-death time for the persistence bars) sweeping through a third dimension (distance threshold for Rips) forming vines (lines).
+As in `[1]`, the vineyard specified in an output file consists of 2D points (birth-death time for the persistence bars) sweeping through a third dimension (distance threshold for Rips) forming vines (piece-wise linear lines connected by points).
 The first line of the output file specifies the maximum distance of points in the DPC.
-The reason for specifying such max distance is to provide a finite capping value for the third dimension for those vines starting from infinite distance.
+The reason for specifying such max distance is to provide a reference for manullay choosing a finite capping value for the third dimension for those vines starting from infinite distance.

+The remaining lines of an ouput file specifies the vines in the vineyard, each of which could start with `s`, `c`, or `e`.
+A line starting with `s` indicates the start of a vine; the following five numbers specify the id, birth time (x-value), death time (y-value), distance threshold (z-value), and dimension for the vine and its starting point.
+A line starting with `c` denotes the next point for the vine (identified by its id), connecting to the previous point for the vine specified by a line starting with `s` or `c`.

 ## Implementation Details